 If you don't fry food regularly, it can be a daunting task—especially if you're serving up once-a-year holiday fare that you want to get just right.
-These tips will have you frying delicious Hanukkah latkes like a pro—and with a little practice, you might even decide to start doing it year-round!
+Latkes, the traditional Hanukkah treat, are crispy fried potato pancakes, and if not made correctly, can end up being a soggy or oily mess.
+These tips, from which oil to use to keeping them crispy, will have you frying delicious Hanukkah latkes like a pro—and with a little practice, you might even decide to start making them year-round!

 01 of 10